fscorrupt/awesome-stars/README.md

 ## HTML

+- [datarhei/restreamer](https://github.com/datarhei/restreamer) - The Restreamer is a complete streaming server solution for self-hosting.
+It has a visually appealing user interface and no ongoing license costs.
+Upload your live stream to YouTube, Twitch, Facebook,
 - [Wizarrrr/wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an automatic user invitation system for Plex.
 - [OWASP/Nettacker](https://github.com/OWASP/Nettacker) - Automated Penetration Testing Framework - Open-Source Vulnerability Scanner - Vulnerability Management
 - [containers-stack/willy](https://github.com/containers-stack/willy) - Willy is a web service that can be used to manage Docker.
 The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a GUI.